dfinity/canbench/README.md

 * __Generous instruction limit__

-  While messages on the Internet Computer are bound to a few billion instructions, `canbench` can run benchmarks that are upto 10 trillion instructions, giving you the freedom to write resource-intensive benchmarks as needed.
+  While messages on the Internet Computer are bound to a few billion instructions, `canbench` can run benchmarks that are up to 10 trillion instructions, giving you the freedom to write resource-intensive benchmarks as needed.

 * __Language Agnostic__